raacker/setup_vim/README.md

 <h1>Works</h1>

-First, change permission of run.sh to 700(only available for user)</br>
+First, change permission of run.sh to 700(only available for user) by chmod 700 run.sh</br>
 and **Run** run.sh with sudo.

 This script follows these commands